ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > > ## Solution
 > >
 > > We need to calculate anomalies and global means.
 There is an `anomalies`
-> > preprocessor which needs a granularity, a reference period, and whether or
+> > preprocessor which takes in as arguments, a time period, a reference period, and whether or
 > > not to standardize the data.
 The global means can be calculated with the
 > > `area_statistics` preprocessor, which takes an operator as argument (in our
 > > case we want to compute the `mean`).